josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_exports.md

 You can also browse the editor icons using the
 Godot editor icons website.

-For example, if you wish to use Node2D.svg from that folder, you must specify "Node2D" as the second parameter of @export_tool_button.
+For example, if you wish to use `Node2D.svg` from that folder, you must specify `"Node2D"` as the second parameter of `@export_tool_button`.
 It is not currently possible to use custom icons from the project folder; only built-in editor icons can be used.

-This exports a button with label "Hello" and icon "Callable" (which is the default if no icon is specified).
-When you press it, it will print "Hello world!".
+This exports a button with label `"Hello"` and icon `"Callable"` (which is the default if no icon is specified).
+When you press it, it will print `"Hello world!"`.

 ```
 @tool